PULSE: Optical circuit switched Data Center architecture operating at nanosecond timescales: Performance Analysis

 \subsection{Cost estimation and comparison}

 In order to fairly compare PULSE with state-of-the-art electronic networks, the cost of deployments with equivalent bandwidth performance (6.4~Tbps), end-nodes and full bisection bandwidth is evaluated.
-Cost estimates are normalized to the capacity that each component supports (\$/Gbps); for example, the cost of a leaf/spine 100 GbE transceiver cost is \$3/Gbps \cite{trans} \textcolor{black}{or \$1/Gbps for a 100~GbE multi-mode transceiver \cite{multi}}.
-The end-to-end cost in a network is determined by the network diameter and traffic locality on EPS multi-tier systems.
-We assume full-bisection and hence, the cost is determined by the longest path/diameter.
-In contrast with PULSE, the spine-leaf (2-tier) and fat-tree (3-tier) have multiple layers of switches interconnected, where each device adds to the additional cost as shown by table \ref{cost}.
-An electronic switch uses two ports (downlink and uplink) to form an interconnection and hence, the normalized cost is divided by a factor of 2.
-The major cost contributors in electronic networks are the switching devices; both the number of levels and the level number influence the cost heavily.
-From our analysis, the cost of the PULSE equivalent Flat network costs \$\textcolor{black}{8-}16/Gbps, while spine-leaf topology costs about \$\textcolor{black}{24-}36/Gbps and a fat-tree topology costs \$\textcolor{black}{48-}64/Gbps \textcolor{black}{depending on the transceiver/switch system employed}.
-The table shows the dependency of cost on the locality of traffic; the total cost depends on the ratio of traffic that is exchanged between the tiers.
+Cost estimates are normalized to the capacity that each component supports (\$/Gbps); for example, the cost of a 100 GbE transceiver cost is \$3/Gbps \cite{trans} \textcolor{black}{or \$1/Gbps for a 100~GbE multi-mode transceiver \cite{multi}}.
+From our analysis, the cost of the PULSE electronic network costs \$\textcolor{black}{8-}16/Gbps.
 In PULSE, a flat transceiver-based architecture, the normalized cost per path is determined by the transceiver architecture while the transport layer cost is kept to a minimum of 0.04\$/Gbps, assuming a 64-port coupler cost of \$240 based on double the cost of a 64-port splitter in \cite{poncost}.
 The price of the 100~G coherent receiver transceiver is dependent on the complexity of the receiver architecture and DSP required.
 We have assumed that the simple to complex coherent receivers are \textcolor{black}{1.5, 2 and 2.5} times the 100 GbE direct detect receiver RUC (relative unit cost) based on the report by ASTRON \cite{co-rx_cost} (as coherent transceivers offer the best energy efficiency - Fig 12(c)).
 Using \cite{co-rx_cost}, we estimated the RUC for adapting the PULSE transceiver architecture has a worst case RUC is \textcolor{black}{2.01} (2x) compared to 100 GbE transceivers.
-This shows while employingcoherent transceivers, the cost of PULSE is \textcolor{black}{\$4.54-7.54/Gbps}, achieving \textcolor{black}{1.1-3.5} $\times$, \textcolor{black}{3.2-7.9}$\times$ and \textcolor{black}{6.4-14}$\times$ cost efficient compared to state-of-the-art electronic Flat, SL and FT networks respectively. \textcolor{black}{PULSE only requires end-node transceiver upgrading during a network upgrade cycle whereas electronic architectures would require both 2$\times$ end-node transceiver plus switch upgrades.
-Hence, the upgrade cost efficiency over time low for PULSE relative to electronic architectures.} The analysis in \cite{trans} shows that price of transceivers is significantly dropping every year, which would benefit a transceiver-switched architecture like PULSE.
+This shows while employing coherent transceivers, the cost of PULSE is \textcolor{black}{\$4.54-7.54/Gbps}, achieving \textcolor{black}{1.1-3.5} $\times$ cost efficiency compared to equivalent electronic network. \textcolor{black}{PULSE only requires end-node transceiver upgrading during a network upgrade cycle whereas electronic architectures would require both 2$\times$ end-node transceiver plus switch upgrades.
+Hence, the upgrade cost efficiency over time is low for PULSE OCS relative to the equivelent EPS architecture.} The analysis in \cite{trans} shows that price of transceivers is significantly dropping every year, which would benefit a transceiver-switched architecture like PULSE.
 Moreover, the report in \cite{co-rx_trend} predicts an annual cost reduction of coherent solutions by 15\% and that beyond 16 WDM channels, they will be more cost effective.
 The report in \cite{coherent800G} predicts that 800G coherent modules employed in data center networks could approach the cost of \$1/Gbps by 2024.